julianpinedayyz/raspberryPiSetup/README.md

 # raspberryPiSetup
-Initial setup and steps to get a respberry pi up and running.
+Initial setup and steps to get a raspberry pi up and running.

-After repeating all these steps over and over, I decide to make this repo and have all the steps clear so anyone can repeat then and get their rasberry pi up and running.
-I will be seting up a MEAN environmnet using Nginx and some other tools to make life easier.
+After repeating all these steps over and over, I decide to make this repo and have all the steps clear so anyone can repeat then and get their raspberry pi up and running.
+I will be setting up a MEAN environment using Nginx and some other tools to make life easier.
+The hole purpose

 ##Setup SD Card with Raspbian